 What is your personal and professional identity?
 How do you view yourself?

-What are the ways you have had to change your movement throughout your career based on how your actions will be received?
+What are the ways you have had to change how you act throughout your career based on how your actions will be received?

 In a male-dominated industry like tech, do you believe you are a representative of your gender community?
 If so, how do you assert your individuality?

-What are some actions, big or small, that you believe empower women and impact the existing disparity?
+What are some of the most impactful actions, big or small, that you believe empower women and impact the existing disparity?

-What is something that you specifically want people to know about gender in tech?
+What is something that you want people to leave this conversation with?